-Over 1,600 angel investors have participated in FinTech funding rounds in the past three years
+Over 1,600 angel investors have participated in FinTech funding rounds since the start of 2014

-Angel investor activity rallied in Q1 2017 after continuous declines throughout 2016
+Angel investor activity rallies in Q1 2017 after a consistent decrease throughout 2016

-- Q1 showed signs of recovery for angel investment activity, with the first rise in the number of deals happening in the period.
+- Q1 shows more signs of promise for investment activity, with the first rise of the number of deals happening in the period.
 Q1 2017’s figures however are still dwarfed by Q1 2016’s totals, with over $300m less total investment and over 40 less deals.

 - The largest deal to contain an angel investor in Q1 2017 was for US-based Real Estate analytics company HouseCanary, which received a $33m Series A round facilitated by Alphabet’s Executive Chairman Eric Smidt, with co-investment coming from ECA Ventures, Bryant Stibel Investments, and Morpheus Ventures.

-9 out of the 10 most active angel investors in FinTech are US-based
+US-based investors dominate the most active angel investors in FinTech with nine

-- The top ten angel investors made 150 investments combined during the period.
-Out of all deals that had one or more angel backers, 14.8% had at least one of the top ten most active angel investors as participant.
+- The top 10 made 150 investments combined across the period.
+Of the total investments involving one or more angel investor across the period, 14.8% of them had at least one the 10 most active investors as a participant.

 - Six of the nine US-based investors are based out of the San Francisco Bay Area: Daniel Curran, Tim Draper, Max Levchin, Ron Suber, Peter Thiel, and serial tech industry board member Scott Banister.
 The remaining three are comprised of New York-based duo Fabrice Grinda and Tom Glocer, and LA-based Brendan Wallace.

-Over a fifth of angel deals since 2014 were to Payments & Remittances focused companies
+Over a fifth of angel investments since 2014 went to Payments & Remittances focused firms

-- Payments & Remittances companies attracted the most interest from angel investors.
-The sector saw 211 deals containing one or more angel backers – a 20.9% share.
-The largest Payments & Remittances funding round with angel participation was received by India-based One97 Communications.
+- Payments & Remittances was the sector angel investors saw as the most appealing in the period.
+The sector saw 211 deals containing one or more angel investors – a 20.9% share.
+The largest Payments & Remittances funding round to which an angel contributed was received by India-based One97 Communications.
 Ratan Tata – prominent Indian industrialist and investor, participated in the $200m funding round in 2015.

-- The second most attractive sector was WealthTech, which took a 12.5% share of investments – the equivalent to 126 deals.
+- The nearest challenger was WealthTech, which took a 12.5% share of investments – the equivalent to 126 deals.
 A notable deal in this sector was US-based Robinhood’s $13m funding round back in 2014.
-The investors included familiar faces in the tech space with Path co-founder Dave Morin, among others.
-The deal was also notable for household names in the entertainment industry who also participated, with the likes of Snoop Dogg and Nasir Jones, along with Hollywood actor Jared Leto serving as co-investors.
+The investors including familiar faces in the tech space with Path co-founder Dave Morin, among others.
+The deal was notable for household names in the entertainment industry also participating, with the likes of Snoop Dogg and Nasir Jones, along with Hollywood actor Jared Leto also taking part.

-- The five smallest sectors are comprised in ‘Other’ due to each of them being invested 50 times or less during the period.
+- The five smallest sectors are comprised in ‘Other’ due to each of them being invested in 50 times of less during the period.
 These include Blockchain and Cryptocurrencies, among others.